 Da Vinci's Knight

-Based on findings from the Codex Atlanticus, the biggest collection of Da Vinci papers, which contains the most extensive compilation of his notes and drawings, indicates that he may have built a working model of his design in 1495.
+Based on findings from the Codex Atlanticus, the largest collection of Da Vinci papers and the most extensive compilation of his notes and drawings, evidence suggests he may have built a working model of his design in 1495.

-In 2002, NASA roboticist Mark Rosheim utilized Da Vinci’s dispersed notes and sketches to create his version of the 15th-century automaton, known as the Rosheim knight.
+In 2002, NASA roboticist Mark Rosheim used Da Vinci’s scattered notes and sketches to create his version of the 15th-century automaton, known as the Rosheim Knight.